 Many recipients of the One Laptop Per Child (OLPC) Give One, Get One (G1G1) program in the US and Canada are starting to receive their XO laptops.
 This means people are starting to join forums and write about their experiences.
 That’s all terrific, but it’s important to remember that the intended 3rd world audience is very different than the lives of most of the G1G1 users.
-Here’s my public service attempt to create a reminder checklist for potential XO reviewers.
+Here’s my public service attempt to create a reminder checklist for potential XO reviewers in the first world.

 After the checklist, please enjoy my nomination for The Worst XO Review Ever…